jay-jks/Excel-Projects/README.md

-# Store Analysis with Excel
+# Analysis using Excel

-Welcome to the Tara Enterprises Analysis project repository!
-This project focuses on leveraging Excel for comprehensive store data analysis, covering data cleaning, processing, analysis, dashboard creation, and concluding insights.
+This repository highlights the projects on leveraging Excel for comprehensive data analysis, covering data cleaning, processing, analysis, dashboard creation, and concluding insights.

 ## Project Overview